starvagrant/toh/toh.markdown/older_than_words.md

 "You didn't have tickets when you came into this place," noted Electra.

 "One of the interrogators gave them to me.
-I think some independent group is invovled."
+I think some independent group is involved."
 Creed replied.

 "HADES?"
 Electra asked.